OzzyProjects/datalink_layer_sniffer/README.md

 if no interface name is provided, it sniff by default on eno1.
 Easy to change

-You can see an example of output log in filename "example".
+You can see an example of output log in file named "example".

-It works on Debian Bullseye and Ubuntu.
+It works on Debian Bullseye and Ubuntu 20.04.

+I haven't checked yet for other versions or distros.